iMoP31/Among-Us-Helper/README.md

 # AmongUS-Logbook
 A little among us helper to help you log all the information you gain during the game.
 This is still in really early access and since i'm not that good with python any help is really appriciated both with the code side and also possible new features.

-Run the program in the resource folder.
+MAKE SURE YOU RUN THE CODE IN THE RESOURCE FOLDER

 v 0.02
 Fixed the buttor to remove colours that are not used.
 Added a win lose counter